craftship/codebox-npm/README.md

 You are now able to use npm commands as normal.

 ## Admins / Publishing Packages
 `npm publish` works as it normally does via the npm CLI.
 By default all users that authenticate have read only access.
-If you wish to allow publish rights then you need to set the `YITH_ADMINS` environment variable to a comma separated list of GitHub usernames such as `jonsharratt,kadikraman` and re-deploy.
+If you wish to allow publish rights then you need to set the `CODEBOX_ADMINS` environment variable to a comma separated list of GitHub usernames such as `jonsharratt,kadikraman` and re-deploy.

 ## Setup with your CI
 We recommend creating a GitHub user that can represent your team as a service account.
 Once created you can then use that account to `npm login` to the private registry.